UCL/MPHY0026/doc/imaging/imaging_overview.rst

 ^^^^^^^^^^^^^

 * You have to understand how a surgeon uses their imaging, BEFORE building a guidance system that is unnecessary.
-* Consider the frequency, and reasoning.
-Its normally a few key points during a long operating.
+* Consider the frequency of use, and why.
+Its normally a few key points during a long operating that are critical for imaging and guidance.
 * A CAS system has to integrate with the workflow, so there are often a lot of imaging parameters that are then hard to tweak on a guidance system.
+* Remember: A lot of the things we like to work on in Computer Science departments may not be necessary if imaging is improved!